ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

  Ensure the version and variant and variant bits are modified as per {{v8}} bit layout and finally trim any excess bits beyond 128.
  An important note for secure hashing algorithms that produce variable rate outputs, such as those found in SHAKE, the output hash MUST be 128 bits or larger.
  See {{uuidv8_example_name}} for a SHA256 UUIDv8 example test vector.

+Advertising the Hash Algorithm:
+: Name-based UUIDs utilizing UUIDv8 do not allocate any available bits to identifying the hashing algorithm.
+  As such where common knowledge about the hashing algorithm for a given UUIDv8 name-space UUID is required, sharing the Hash Space ID proves useful for identifying a the algorithm.
+  That is, to detail SHA2-256 was used to create a given UUIDv8 name-based UUID an implementation may also share the "3fb32780-953c-4464-9cfd-e85dbbe9843d" hash space which uniquely identifies the SHA2-256 hashing algorithm for the purpose of UUIDv8.
+Mind you that this need not be the only method of sharing the hashing algorithm; this is one example of how two systems could share knowledge.
+  The protocol of choice, communication channels and actual method of sharing this data between systems it outside the scope of this specification.

 ## Collision Resistance {#collision_resistance}